boynton/elldn/README.md

 EllDN also defines a _keyword_ to be a token ending with a colon (`:`).
 A _type_ is a symbol surrounded by angle brackets, i.e. `<string>`.

-All other colons are treated as whitespace, like commas are.
-So the following are valid and equivalent:

-    [foo: bar]
-    [foo:: bar]
-    [foo::::: bar]

-All of these represent an vector with one keywords and one symbol as elements, all other colons are ignored.
+Inside a struct, a colon that is not part of a keyword is treated as whitespace.
 So for example the following are equivalent:

     {"x": 23, "y": 57}